San Clemente, Rome: The second basilica

 On one wall in the atrium is a plaque affixed by Pope Clement XI in 1715, praising the Basilica of St. Clement, "This ancient church has withstood the ravages of the centuries."
 Clement undertook restorations to the venerable structure, which he found dilapidated.
 He selected Carlo Stefano Fontana as architect, who erected a new facade, completed in 1719.
 The carved and gilded coffered ceilings of nave and aisles, fitted with paintings, date from this time, as do the stucco decor, Ionic capitals and frescos.

 The inscriptions found in S. Clemente, a valuable source illustrating the history of the Basilica, have been collected and published by Vincenzo Forcella.

 In one lateral chapel, there is a shrine with the tomb of Saint Cyril of the Saints Cyril and Methodius, who translated the Bible into Slavic language, created the Glagolitic alphabet, and Christianized the Slavs.
 Pope John Paul II used to pray there sometimes for Poland and the Slavic countries.
 The chapel also holds a Madonna by Giovanni Battista Salvi da Sassoferrato.

-The current position of Cardinal Priest of the Titulus S. Clementi is vacant.
+The current position of Cardinal Priest of the Titulus S. Clementi is Arrigo Miglio.
 Pope Paschal II (1076–1099) was one of the previous holders of the titulus.

 During the Second World War, Jewish religious services were conducted in the Basilica di San Clemente, since it was under Irish diplomatic protection, under a painting of Tobias.